Blinken Highlights Need for Direct Engagement in US, China Talks

 "This Sunday will be the 7th time I've missed Father’s Day with my dad," said Harrison Li.
 "Releasing my dad is one of the easiest things that the Chinese government can do to show they are serious about normalizing relations."

-Harrison Li’s dad, Kai Li, is an American citizen detained in China since September 2016.
-He was later sentenced to 10 years in prison for espionage, a charge that his family rejects.
+Harrison Li’s father, Kai Li, is an American citizen who has been detained in China since September 2016.
+He was later sentenced to 10 years in prison for espionage, a charge his family rejects.

 Alice Lin is the daughter of American pastor David Lin, who was detained under unclear circumstances in 2006 and later sentenced to life in prison on charges of contract fraud.
 Lin's family staunchly maintains his innocence.
 Lin's sentence was later reduced, and he is expected to be released in 2029.